bin123apple/Fortran2Cpp/README.md

 This will generate the results and compress each result to one line for the further CodeBLEU Score test.

+This script does the following
+* model: Bin12345/F2C-Translator
+* dataset: Bin12345/HPC_Fortran_CPP
+* Translate Fortran Code in the dataset to C++ code
+* Write to a log

 3. Test CodeBLEU Score by using the following command

 ```